-In 2020, we expanded the project with the deployment of archival GPS nanotags to track non-breeding season movements of Oregon Vesper Sparrows breeding in the Rogue Basin.
+In 2020, we expanded the project with the deployment of archival GPS tags to track migration and overwinter locations of Oregon Vesper Sparrows that breed in the Rogue Basin.
 We successfully captured 10 males at our Howard Prairie study site and placed GPS backpacks on them using a leg-loop harness.

-Since the GPS tags are very small, and the batteries are not powerful enough to transmit data, tagged birds need to be recaptured the following year to retrieve the stored data.
+Because the GPS tags are very small, and the batteries are not powerful enough to transmit data, tagged birds need to be recaptured the following year to retrieve the stored data.

 In 2021, we located and recaptured four of these GPS backpack-wearing males!
 Three of them had fully functioning tags with fall migration and/or wintering locations recorded, and we look forward to sharing these exciting new results soon.
 In 2022, we expanded this aspect of the study and tagged 15 more birds at our Rogue Basin study site, as well as worked with partners in the Willamette Valley to tag 10 more birds there.
-This subspecies has never been tracked year-round before, and our work will uncover important information about the migratory routes and overwintering areas used by this imperiled subspecies.
-This will help answer a question critical for future conservation efforts – what challenges might these birds be facing during migration and winter?
+This subspecies has never been tracked year-round before, and our work will uncover critical information about the migratory routes and overwintering areas used by this imperiled subspecies.
+This will help answer a question essential for future conservation efforts – what challenges might these birds be facing during migration and winter?
 Do birds breeding in the Rogue Basin and Willamette Valley use the same migration routes and winter locations?
 If not, how might these conservation challenges differ for disparate breeding populations?

 In 2021 and 2022, we searched for nests of this ground-dwelling bird at Vesper Meadow and placed Motus-compatible LifeTags on 20 Oregon Vesper Sparrow nestlings that were nearly ready to fledge.
 LifeTags are solar-powered and emit a signal every few minutes during daylight hours for the lifetime of the bird.
-The automated “resighting” and location estimation from this new technology will help us study habitat use, movements, and survival of young birds during the vulnerable post‐fledging period, and explore dispersal of returning birds to nearby meadows next spring.
-We set up an array of 18 Motus nodes around the edge of Vesper Meadow to supplement our main Motus station there.
+The automated “resighting” and location estimation from this new technology will help us study habitat use, movements, and survival of young birds during the vulnerable post‐fledging period, and explore the dispersal of returning birds to nearby meadows next spring.
+We set up an array of Motus nodes at Vesper Meadow to supplement our main Motus station there.
 Four of the nodes formed a mini-grid around two of the nests with tagged nestlings, and this will serve to pilot the use of this technology to track precise fledgling locations.
 We collected tens of thousands of detections of our tagged fledglings from the node network over the months of June – October, and we will analyze those data this winter.
 A handheld telemetry antenna and Motus nodes placed in nearby meadows will allow us to more easily find any tagged birds that disperse to other meadows in the future.